Shams (newspaper)

-History and profile
+History

-Shams was launched as a tabloid paper in December 2005.
-Turki bin Khalid bin Faisal, a grandson of Sultan bin Abdulaziz Al Saud, was the chairman of the board of directors of Shams Information Company for Publishing and Development.
+Shams was founded as a tabloid paper in December 2005 by the Al Wataniya group.
+Turki bin Khalid bin Faisal, a grandson of Sultan bin Abdulaziz Al Saud, served as the chairman of the board of directors of Shams Information Company for Publishing and Development.
 It was also reported that he partly owned the paper.

-Al Wataniya group was also the founder of the daily.
+Circulation

 There is inconsistent information about the daily print of Shams.
 The media group publishing the paper gave the number of daily print as 120,000.
-Committee to Protect Journalists (CPJ), on the other hand, in its 2006 report described Shams as a modest paper with the daily circulation of 40,000 copies.
-The Group Plus stated the daily circulation as over 70,000 copies.
+In 2006, the Committee to Protect Journalists (CPJ) described Shams as a modest paper with the daily circulation of 40,000 copies.
+The Group Plus stated the daily circulation as more than 70,000 copies.
 Shams was staffed mainly by Saudi journalists. and was being printed in Riyadh, Dammam and Jeddah.

+Target audience

-The daily was the first paper in Saudi Arabia addressing at large youth population.
-Specifically, it targeted male and female Saudi readers between the ages of 18 and 35 who are interested in modern life-style, but also loyal to Saudi Arabia's conventional customs.
+The daily was the first paper in Saudi Arabia targeting a youth audience.
+Specifically, its content was targeted twoard male and female Saudi readers between the ages of 18 and 35 who were interested in modern life-style, but also loyal to Saudi Arabia's conventional customs.

+Content

-Shams mostly covered general local Saudi news and other top news from the world.
-The content of the paper was varied and insightful, ranging from political news and social issues to business news, and various international and local sports news.
+Shams mostly covered general local Saudi news and other top international news headlines.
+The content of the paper was varied and ranged from political news and social issues to business news, and various international and local sports news.
 It also featured the latest Internet and technology updates, fashion, university topics, cars, and various other entertainment topics.
 It also attempted to cover the opinions and interests of today's younger generation.